klpeterso/Algorithms/README.md

 The goal of this is not to show off or anything like that.
 I'm mainly looking to get my hands a little dirty, crank out some code, and simply have fun in doing so.

-If upon review of my code, you have any suggestions, don't hesitate to reach out to me.
+If upon review of my code you have any suggestions, don't hesitate to reach out to me.